Little Pro on 2016-07-20

 |Data requirement increases with tonnage band.
 QSAR and testing proposals accepted.|

 Under K-REACH presidential decree, there is only definition for isolated intermediate.
 It is generally regarded that the isolated intermediate in K-REACH refers to "on-site isolated intermediate".
 Like China, Korea does not differentiate transported isolated intermediates from regular chemical substances either.
 The difference is that Korea accepts testing proposals for high-tier studies and QSARs.
+Companies can submit testing proposals first, gain registrations, engage in production or import and provide higher tier studies later.

 Reference 1: K-REACH Presidential Decree

-In conclusion, EU, USA and Japan's intermediate registration requirements have taken into account of the intermediate's low exposure characteristics.
-China's registration requirement is the highest due to the fact that it does not differentiate transported isolated intermediate from regular substances and it does not accept testing proposals.
+In conclusion, EU, USA and Japan's intermediate registration requirements have all taken into account of the intermediate's low exposure characteristics.
+China's registration requirement is the highest due to the fact that it does not differentiate transported isolated intermediate from regular substances and it does not accept QAR or testing proposals.
 Compared to EU, USA and Japan, Korea's registration requirement for transported isolated intermediate is also high.